Zeegar/Lotsofroom/README.md

    ./deploy.sh
    ```

-The deployment script will compile the code, upload it to the Raspberry Pi Pico, and configure the Pico to interface with the connected sensors and relays.
+The deployment script will upload the code to the Raspberry Pi Pico and configure the Pico to interface with the connected sensors and relays.